mranisz/fmdummy/README.md

 }
 ```
 Using other FMDummy indexes is analogous.

+## Benchmark
+Benchmark script countFMDummy.sh should be run with superuser privileges (as the memory cache is cleared before each test).
+Benchmark results are saved in the "results" folder.

+Before launching a benchmark please download the dna200, english200, proteins200, sources200 and xml200 data files from [http://ranisz.iis.p.lodz.pl/indexes/data/text_files/](http://ranisz.iis.p.lodz.pl/indexes/data/text_files/) and extract them into the main project folder.

 ## External resources used in FMDummy project
 - Suffix array building by Yuta Mori (sais)